 Collaborative Partnership Model

-The ICP has endorsed the use of a collaborative partnership model, developed by one of its partners, Nottinghamshire Healthcare NHS Foundation Trust, working with The Kings Fund.
+The ICP Board endorsed the use of a collaborative partnership model, developed by one of its partners, Nottinghamshire Healthcare NHS Foundation Trust, working with The Kings Fund.
 The model sets out our ambition to work collaboratively with our communities, our staff and our partners to develop and change services.

 It outlines the principles and processes so we can work successfully together.
 We will use all our skills, knowledge, experience and learning to develop the best services possible within the finances available.
 The model sets out the principles for partnership working in Bassetlaw.